Bernas Coni Warren Home Page Frequently Asked Questions

 Employers can have a 'group' plan for staff, to enable (taxable) salary payments to continue, at say 50% of normal salary.

-This cover comes into action after a period of incapacity.
-The insurance company will, in effect, pay your associated life assurance or pension premiums for you whilst you're incapacitated.
+The insurance company will, in effect, pay your associated life assurance premiums for you whilst you're incapacitated.

 This is usually an add-on benefit to a life assurance policy.